-The County is studying a comprehensive bus rapid transit system that would utilize portions of existing roadways for exclusive bus service.
+A Bus Rapid Transit system is essential to achieve the vision of this Master Plan.
 Improving transit service within existing corridors is intended to reduce congestion and reliance on automobiles while improving transportation capacity and meeting demands for existing and future land uses.
-The Planning Department is preparing a Countywide Transit Corridors Functional Master Plan that identifies the corridors and right-of-way requirements for a Bus Rapid Transit (BRT) system.
+The 2013 Countywide Transit Corridors Functional Master Plan identifies the corridors and right-of-way requirements for a Bus Rapid Transit (BRT) system.

 Proposed BRT corridors in the WOSG Plan area include US 29, New Hampshire Avenue, and Randolph/Cherry Hill Road.
 This Plan's goal is for future growth to be supported by a BRT system that will serve the local area while connecting it to major destinations and to the existing and proposed transit services in the region.
 A BRT system with proposed stations at the Plan's centers could help spur reinvestment and redevelopment, as well as support new growth, by providing a more efficient transit alternative in an area that has been stymied due to a lack of road capacity and underserved by high quality transit.
-The urban design framework combines the BRT system currently under study with the locations of the existing commercial centers to promote development within areas centered on future transit nodes (see Figure 1).
+The urban design framework combines the BRT system with the locations of the existing commercial centers to promote development within areas centered on future transit nodes (see Figure 1).

 The US 29 BRT corridor extends from the Silver Spring Transit Center to Burtonsville.
 The New Hampshire Avenue corridor extends from the Colesville Park and Ride Lot to the Fort Totten Metrorail Station.
 This Plan recommends a transit station at the White Oak Center that could serve as a transfer hub between the BRT routes on US 29 and New Hampshire Avenue.
-Along New Hampshire Avenue, the Plan recommends BRT stations at FDA's main entrance and at Hillandale (see Map 13 on page 64).
-The BRT corridor under consideration along Randolph Road and Cherry Hill Road would connect White Oak with Glenmont and White Flint/Rockville Pike.
+Along New Hampshire Avenue, the Plan recommends BRT stations at FDA's main entrance and at Hillandale (see Map 13 on page 62).
+The BRT corridor along Randolph Road and Cherry Hill Road would connect White Oak with Glenmont and White Flint/Rockville Pike.
 In addition, enhanced local bus service, perhaps a circulator bus loop, is expected to link the communities of White Oak to the BRT stations to better serve the entire area.